TomasHubelbauer/svg-screencast/readme.md

   patch individually.
 This could also be reused for detecting typing on a line where the whole line could be a single patch and letters revealed by enlarging the crop window.

-### Fix the issue with the diff going crazy (returning a lot of regions) when scrolled

-Not only the moment the scroll bar appears, but each subsequent screenshot after the first scroll generates more and more regions.

-Take BMPs of the last good frame and the first bad frame and create a test case from them using `rgbaToBmp`.

 ### Consider looking into headless software rendering just because